-hicPlotTADs output is similar to a genome browser screen-shot that besides the usual genes, and score data (like bigwig or bedgraph files) also contains Hi-C data.
+The hicPlotTADs output is similar to a genome browser screenshot that besides the usual genes and score data (like bigwig or bedgraph files) also contains Hi-C data.
 The plot is composed of tracks that need to be specified in a configuration file.
-Once the tracks file is ready, hicPlotTADs can be used as follows:
+Once the track file is ready, hicPlotTADs can be used as follows: